Current uses for AI in Product Design (Feb 2026)

-The answer to this question is a clear and resounding yes.
 Of all the areas in product design, the field of user research and research operations has seen the most immediate and transformative benefits from AI.
-This is because AI’s greatest strength lies in its ability to process and find patterns in vast amounts of data at a speed no human could ever match.
 It doesn’t replace the empathetic heart of the researcher, but it gives that heart a powerful new set of hands.

 The most powerful impact is on the synthesis of qualitative data.
 Imagine you have just completed a survey with a thousand open-ended responses.
 In the past, a researcher would have to spend days, or even weeks, manually reading, tagging, and clustering this feedback to find meaningful themes.
 Today, AI tools can perform this task in minutes.
 Platforms like Hotjar AI can take a mountain of user survey responses and automatically generate a summary report that identifies the key findings and even suggests actionable recommendations.
 Similarly, tools like Miro Assist can look at a virtual whiteboard filled with digital sticky notes from a brainstorming session and instantly cluster them by keyword or user sentiment, bringing order to chaos.